RegArnedo/Javascript-Calculator-Project-Ver1.0/README.md

 Calculator Project written in Javascript

 # Description / Story
 I was thumbing through my local repo's looking for a project that had a bit of code that I wanted to cross reference.
 Ended up finding this old project I put together when I first started playing with Javascript.
-Decided to added to my GitHub as it's complete and that project was a great starting experience.
+Decided to add it to my GitHub as it's complete and that project was a great starting experience.

 It was a great experience for practicing Beginner Conditional Statements and refactoring Function code.
 Initially I had each of the Math operator functions with its own code function section but then practiced refaactoring the Operator code because 99.9% of it was repeated.